splewis/get5/README.md

 ##### get5_apistats

 ``get5_apistats`` is for integration with the [get5 web panel](https://github.com/splewis/get5-web).
 You don't need it unless you're using the web panel.
+Note you need the [Steamworks](https://forums.alliedmods.net/showthread.php?t=229556) extension for this plugin.

 ##### get5_mysqlstats